hudson155/kairo/limber-backend-framework/README.md

     Jackson object mapper implementation configured to use the data conversion module.
     It's used by the root module, so implementation projects need not require it.
 * [`reps`](/reps):
-    Contains base classes for application reps to inherit from.
+    * Contains base classes for application reps to inherit from.
+        Reps are used in the API layer.
+        Models should never be used in the application/database layer.
-    It's used by the root module, so implementation projects need not require it.
+    * It's used by the root module, so implementation projects need not require it.
 * [`testing`](/reps):
     Contains testing utilities.
     Include this in implementation projects as a test dependency (assuming you write tests).